ceramicstudio/software-trust-workshop/README.md

 }
 ```

-While you have your `~/.ceramic` directory open, delete your `statestore` subfolder, and your `indexing.sqlite` files.

-Restart the js-ceramic process for the new config to take effect - go back to the original two terminals you began with, cancel the processes that are running, and re-run steps 7 and 8 above.
+Restart the js-ceramic process for the new config to take effect - go back to the original two terminals you began with, cancel the processes that are running, and re-run steps 6 above (which restarts the js-ceramic process - you can keep the rust-ceramic process running).

 ### Deploy the Models